Frankkkkk/python-pylontech/README.md

 Any RS485 to USB (TCP/IP not yet supported) converter should would.
 You just have to wire the two pins above to the `A` and `B` ports (swap them around if it doesn't work). of your converter.

 I personally use cheap chinese "RS485 to USB" converters worth a couple of bucks each.

+# Known bugs
+## Mixing between US2000 and US3000
+If you are using US2000 and US3000 batteries, then the main battery must be a US2000.
+Please see bug https://github.com/Frankkkkk/python-pylontech/issues/2#issuecomment-915966564 for more information